Are you a Savvy Property Investor? Or looking to get started?

 - Are your properties likely to become positively geared within the next few years, or are you, as the investor, in the position to positively gear some property?

 You should also ask us about Asset Protection – maybe one of your ownership parties owns a business, and it may be important not to have valuable assets in their name.
-If you’re not sure, talk to us today at Knox Tax.
-We’ll set you straight.
+If you’re not sure, give us a call and we’ll help to set you straight.

 Do you realise that when a couple purchases a property, under joint ownership, the ownership defaults to 50:50 ownership?